mubassirhayat/mediacore-client-php/README.md

 ## Tests ##

 The test libraries require PHPUnit 4.1.*.
-These can be installed manually via Homebrew using Composer:
+Composer can be installed via Homebrew.

 ```
 brew install composer